-Vasa previa can occur on its own or with placental abnormalities, such as a velamentous cord insertion.
-In velamentous cord insertion, vessels from the umbilical cord run through part of the chorionic membrane rather than directly into the placenta (see Figure: Vasa previa.).
+Vasa previa can occur on its own (see figure Vasa previa Vasa previa Vasa previa occurs when membranes that contain fetal blood vessels connecting the umbilical cord and placenta overlie or are within 2 cm of the internal cervical os.
+Vasa previa can occur on... read more ) or with placental abnormalities, such as a velamentous cord insertion.
+In velamentous cord insertion, vessels from the umbilical cord run through part of the chorionic membrane rather than directly into the placenta.
 Thus, the blood vessels are not protected by Wharton jelly within the cord, making fetal hemorrhage more likely to occur when the fetal membranes rupture.

 Prevalence is about 1/2500 to 5000 deliveries.
 Fetal mortality rate may approach 60% if vasa previa is not diagnosed before birth.

 The diagnosis of vasa previa should be suspected based on presentation or results of routine prenatal ultrasonography.
 At presentation, the fetal heart rate pattern, commonly sinusoidal, is usually nonreassuring.
 The diagnosis is typically confirmed by transvaginal ultrasonography.
 Fetal vessels can be seen within the membranes passing directly over or near the internal cervical os.
 Doppler color flow mapping can be used as an adjunct.